John James Rickard

 100 Years Ago, a Miracle Drug Saved Millions of Children—and Created a Powerful Myth

-AS 2022 MARKS THE 100TH ANNIVERSARY OF THE DISCOVERY OF INSULIN, THIS IS AN IDEAL TIME TO RECOGNISE MACLEOD’S ENDURING LEGACY.
+2022 MARKED THE 100TH ANNIVERSARY OF THE DISCOVERY OF INSULIN, and was AN IDEAL TIME TO commence

-The Society has commissioned renowned Ayrshire-based sculptor John McKenna for this project.
+The Society commissioned renowned Ayrshire-based sculptor John McKenna for this project.

 Some of his works include sculptures aboard the Queen Mary 2 and statues of Jock Stein, Jimmy Johnstone, Billy McNeill, Ben Bouden the poet of Dudley, the Shipbuilders at Port Glasgow and canine war hero Rifleman Khan.